RTEMS/rtems-docs/user/ecosys/index.rst

 The RTEMS Ecosystem is the collection of tools, packages, code, documentation and online content provided by the RTEMS Project.
 The ecosystem provides a way to develop, maintain, and use RTEMS.
-It's parts interact with the user, the host environment, and each other to make RTEMS accessable, useable and predicable.
+It's parts interact with the user, the host environment, and each other to make RTEMS accessible, useable and predicable.

-The ecosystem is for users, developers and maintainers and it is an on going effort that needs your help and support.
+The ecosystem is for users, developers and maintainers and it is an ongoing effort that needs your help and support.
 The RTEMS project is always improving the way it delivers the kernel to you and your feedback is important so please join the mailing lists and contribute back comments, success stories, bugs and